Look your final design over well before sending it out. Snip off any straggly wisps of greenery and see if any additional stems are needed.

 I also use a product called Leafshine to add a gloss to the leaves.

 Spritz this on the greenery only, avoid spraying directly on the flowers.
+The propellant in the Leafshine can could freeze the flower heads.

 Never forget the final step of misting your finished design with a flower sealant such as Crowning Glory.
 This seals the petals and keeps air conditioning or heat from robbing those petals of moisture of both the flowers and the greens.